ulthuan/test_nbb/README.md

 `deno run --node-modules-dir --lock run_bb.ts`

-if you delete the config file and launch the example without the before flags you see that the example don't work and with the flags works properly
+if you delete the config file and launch the example without the before flags you see that the example doesn't work and with the flags it works properly